 Investigation of Prognostic Biomarkers in Advanced Stage Ovarian Cancer

-Results: Mean age of the study group was 52.6±8.8 (range: 36-77) years.
-Twenty-three (79%) were evaluated as stage III, and 6 patients were evaluated as stage IV.
-The ages of the control group ranged from 49 to 72 (mean: 54.3±8.1 years).
-The two groups were similar in terms of age (P=0.467).
-CA-125, transforming growth factor- beta (TGF-β), and C-reactive protein (CRP) values were statistically significantly higher in the patient group (P<0.001, for all variables).
-Omental involvement was positive in 21 (72%) patients.
-When patients were evaluated for subdiaphragmatic involvement, subdiaphragmatic peritoneal involvement was detected in 14 (49%) patients.
-Recurrence was detected in 20 (66%) of the 29 patients included in the study.
-Recurrence was detected in all 6 patients evaluated as stage IV, for a maximum of 77 months.
+Results: Mean age of the study group was 52.6±8.8 years (range: 36–77).
+Twenty-three (79%) patients were stage III and six were stage IV.
+The control group's mean age was 54.3±8.1 years (range: 49–72), with no significant difference between groups (P=0.467).
+CA-125, transforming growth factor-beta (TGF-β), and C-reactive protein (CRP) levels were significantly elevated in the patient group (P<0.001 for all).
+Omental involvement was present in 21 (72%) patients, and subdiaphragmatic peritoneal involvement in 14 (49%).
+Recurrence was detected in 20 (66%) patients, including all six stage IV patients, within a maximum follow-up of 77 months.

 1. Soykan Y, Yar Saglam AS.
 Over kanseri, sirkadiyen ritim ve kronokemoterapi [Ovarian cancer, circadian rhythm and chronochemotherapy].
 Jinekoloji-Obstetrik ve Neonatoloji Tıp Dergisi.
 2025;22(1):126−132. doi: 10.38136/jgon.1655014.
 [Article in Turkish]